ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 - Avoid holding on to objects that were allocated by another actor

-Pony's garbage collector is a non-generational mark and sweep collector.
+Pony's garbage collector is a non-generational mark and don't sweep collector.
 It will perform best when the heap size is kept small.
 The larger the heap, the longer a garbage collection cycle will take.
-All mark and sweep collectors share this trait.
+All mark and don't sweep collectors share this trait.
 The complexity of generational garbage collection was added to address problems with larger heap sizes.

 Issues with larger heap sizes interact interestingly with certain types of Pony applications.
 Take, for example, a network server.
 Clients open connections to it over TCP and exchange data.
 On the server side, data received from clients is allocated in the incoming TCP actors and then sent to other actors as an object or objects of some sort.